Fresno Grizzlies Game Notes at Inland Empire

 - Fresno Grizzlies Game Notes at Inland Empire - Fresno Grizzlies

-- Giants Rally Late To Even Series In Rancho - San Jose Giants
+- Highway to Winning: Messinger Crushes 2 Clouts as Grizzlies Rout(e) 66ers 12-3 - Fresno Grizzlies

-- Fresno Drops 8-2 Contest to Inland Empire Despite Amaral Bomb - Fresno Grizzlies
+- Ramos Drives in Six, Giants Roll to 12-1 Victory - San Jose Giants

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.